-Whether you’re wanting to ski more regularly or do not have the time for a full-blown ski trip, there is always the option of using indoor ski centres available to help you do the job just fine.
+Whether you’re wanting to ski more regularly or don’t have the time for a full-blown ski trip, there is always the option of using indoor ski centres and ski slopes in Scotland that are available to help you do the job just fine.

 Snow Factor Glasgow

-Glasgow is home to Scotland’s first indoor resort, Snow Factor.
+Glasgow is home to Scotland’s first indoor ski resort, Snow Factor.

 With ski lessons for all ages and private lessons available, beginners can choose to learn the basics here before moving on to one of the outdoor resorts, and keen skiers can keep up their hobby with some off-season skiing, too.